nathanielgmiller/CDEG/README.md

 # CDEG
-CDEG, "Computerized Diagrammatic Euclidean Geometry," is a computer system for giving formal diagrammatic proofs in Euclidean Geometry
+CDEG, "Computerized Diagrammatic Euclidean Geometry," is a computer system for giving formal diagrammatic proofs in Euclidean Geometry.
+The current version is 3.1.
+To install CDEG, download either CDEG_Mac.zip or CDEG_PC.zip and then unzip the archive.
+The program files are not signed, so you will most likely need to tell your computer to let them run anyway.
+In many cases you can do this by right-clicking on the application.